 (Week 9) Cumulative Seminar Paper (Individual): This is your final individual assignment.
 Reflect upon all the seminar readings and write an overall description of your learning for this quarter, with an emphasis on analytic techniques.
 Identify at least three major take-aways from the reading.
 What have you learned that will inform your work?
 How will you read research papers or approach research differently in the future?
-Maximum five (5) pages, with citations.
+Maximum 2-4 single spaced pages, not including citations.

 (Week 10) Final Research Proposal (Project): Based upon feedback, revise your draft research proposal producing your final document and research plan.
-Pre-test your data collection instruments.
-Review your work plan and add detail.
-8-10 pages, not including citations, tables/figures and HSR.